 Current landscape of pet ownership and maltreatment

 Companion animal ownership is common and can provide many benefits.
 These include reduced anxiety (Beetz et al, 2012), sources of attachment and affection (Julius et al, 2012) and supported development of prosocial emotions such as empathy from childhood into adulthood (Daly and Morton, 2009).
 Around 51% of UK homes own a pet, with dogs and cats being the most popular choices (PDSA, 2024).
 Homes with under 18s are even more likely to have a domestic animal; over 7 in 10 children in the UK own a pet (RSPCA, 2024).
 However, animal maltreatment is a rife societal issue, that many young people are exposed to (PDSA, 2024; RSPCA, 2024).
 Research findings regarding the prevalence of maltreatment is varied, though it is almost certain that most animal maltreatment goes undetected (Lockwood, 2010. p.89).
-The Royal Society for the Prevention of Cruelty to Animals (RSPCA) have also reported recent trends in the number of welfare concerns received.
-In this regard, between June and August 2023 and the same period in 2024 the number of reports had increased by a third- from 25,887 to 34,401 (Hattenstone & Fagg, 2025).
+The Royal Society for the Prevention of Cruelty to Animals (RSPCA) have also reported an increase in the number of welfare concerns received.
+Between June and August 2023 and the same period in 2024 the number of reports had increased by a third- from 25,887 to 34,401 (Hattenstone and Fagg, 2025).

 The most popular definition of animal abuse/maltreatment used within studies was established by Ascione (1993): “socially unacceptable behaviour that intentionally causes unnecessary pain, suffering, or distress to, and/or the death of, an animal.”
 Most early studies into animal maltreatment made use of offender samples and looked back retrospectively on the animal maltreatment that preceded their offending.
 Kellert and Felthouse (1985) found that violent offenders reported histories of animal maltreatment much more frequently than non-violent offenders and non-offenders.
 A more recent study from Newberry (2018), used a sample of undergraduate students to review motivations for animal maltreatment, and found that 55% of the sample reported causing intentional harm to an animal on at least one occasion, therefore indicating that animal maltreatment is not an issue which is limited to offender/clinical populations, and indicates that many concerns are likely to go unreported or unnoticed.